Fort Worth Truck Accident Lawyer

 A run in with a semi in Dallas or Tarrant county could be caused by a number of different factors.
 A fatigued trucker who falls asleep at the wheel could jackknife into oncoming traffic.
 An intoxicated trucker could swerve across traffic lanes and cause a head-on collision.
 No matter the cause, make sure you take strong legal action to protect your rights.
 Otherwise, you could miss out on valuable compensation you're entitled to.

 Every second counts after a serious tractor-trailer wreck.
 Don't delay.
 Contact Coby L. Wooten, Attorney at Law, P.C., today.
 Experienced truck accident attorney Coby Wooten can meet with you and help you get your life back on track.

 Attorney Wooten has a demonstrated track record of success in winning compensation for his clients for their injuries.

-Understanding truck accidents and trucking companies
+Understanding trucking companies and crashes

 Attorney Wooten knows what questions to ask after a truck accident